wp-plugins/totop-link/readme.txt

 * Yep!
 New in version 1.5 of the plugin you're able to adjust the HTML by hooking the output filter for the plugin.
 See the **Installation** section for more details.

 == Changelog ==
+= 1.6 =
+Quite a lot of code clean-up.
+This shouldn't result in any changes to the regular output, but it's worth checking your forms after updating.
+Also, you'll note that you now have the ability to add a custom CLASS and ID attributes when generating the Honeypot shortcode (in the CF7 form editor).

 = 1.5 =
 Added filter hook for greater extensibility.
 See installation section for more details.